percula/planter_blog/content/posts/cold-hardy-crops-for-early-spring.md

 ### What are Cold-Hardy Crops?

 There are several cold-hardy crops that will grow in cooler temperatures and can withstand a mild frost or even a freeze.
-These plants are typically divided into two groups - _semi-hardy_ which can tolerate a light frost with air temperatures between 28°F and 32°F, and _hardy_ which can tolerate heavy frost with air temperatures below 28°F. Not only do these plants withstand the colder temperatures, they actually grow _best_ in the cooler weather.
+These plants are typically divided into two groups - _semi-hardy_ which can tolerate a light frost with air temperatures between 28°F and 32°F (-2°C and 0°C), and _hardy_ which can tolerate heavy frost with air temperatures below 28°F (-2°C).
+Not only do these plants withstand the colder temperatures, they actually grow _best_ in the cooler weather.

 Examples of semi-hardy crops include: carrots, beets, lettuce, cilantro, and peas.